 Were You Hurt by a Distracted Driver?

-Our Houston accident attorneys will fight hard for you
+Our Houston car accident attorneys will fight hard for you

 Car accidents caused by distracted drivers can have life-altering consequences.
 It’s not just medical bills: your career, your quality of life, and your future are all affected.
 Don’t go up against an insurance company alone.
 Schedule your free consultation with Smith & Hassler today.